Frequently Asked Questions

 Yes, you can import Google Ads data into BigQuery!
 Through the Data Transfer Service functionality in GCP, you can add data from a variety of Google products, including Campaign Manager, Google Ads, Google Cloud Storage, and even Youtube Channels and Redshift.

 You can also hit the EXPLORE DATA SOURCES to the right and explore other connectors, such as Supermetrics and FiveTran connectors.

 How does BigQuery compare to other data warehouses such as Amazon Redshift?

 This is a great question and one that many businesses face everyday,

 We want a data warehouse, but what are the differences and which one is right for my business needs?

 Let’s run through a quick comparison of BigQuery and another market leader Redshift (i.e. the Burger King v.
 McDonalds of data warehouses).

 Both of these products were released around the same time (2011-12) and have many similarities.
 But we are going to look at some of the key differences between the products.

 The main points of difference between the two products at a glance are column limits and usability.

-BigQuery has a much more simplistic and “ready out of the box” setup compared to Redshift that requires more technical expertise when setting up your data warehouse.
+BigQuery has a much more simplistic and “ready out of the box” setup compared to Redshift which requires more technical expertise when setting up your data warehouse.